Humboldt penguin: Escape from Tokyo Zoo

-One of the 135 Humboldt penguins from Tokyo Sea Life Park (Kasai Rinkai Suizokuen) thrived in Tokyo Bay for 82 days after apparently scaling the 4-metre-high wall and managing to get through a barbed-wire fence into the bay.
+One of the 135 Humboldt penguins from Tokyo Sea Life Park (Kasai Rinkai Suizokuen) lived in Tokyo Bay for 82 days after apparently scaling the 4-metre-high wall and managing to get through a barbed-wire fence into the bay.
 The penguin, known only by its number (337), was recaptured by the zoo keepers in late May 2012.

 US discovery

 In 1953, a Humboldt penguin was found in The Bronx, New York, US.
 It is not known whether the animal had escaped from a private collection or whether it was a vagrant but the local zoo's population was fully accounted for.

 Same-sex raising of young

 In 2009 at the Bremerhaven Zoo in Germany, two adult male Humboldt penguins adopted an egg that had been abandoned by its biological parents.
 After the egg hatched, the two penguins raised, protected, cared for, and fed the chick in the same manner that heterosexual penguin couples raise their own offspring.
 A further example of this kind of behavior came in 2014, when Jumbs and Kermit, two Humboldt Penguins at Wingham Wildlife Park, became the center of international media attention as two males who had pair bonded a number of years earlier and then successfully hatched and reared an egg given to them as surrogate parents after the mother abandoned it halfway through incubation.